-The HTC U11 is a return to form for a company that has stumbled over the past few years, with HTC opting for an all new design and build for their latest flagship, along with the unique squeeze feature that definitely grows on you.
-Add to that top of the line specifications, an impressive camera, solid battery life, dust and water resistance, and excellent audio experience, what you get with the U11 is a very compelling smartphone.
+The HTC U11 is a return to form for a company that has stumbled over the past few years.
+Now, HTC is opting for an all-new design and build for their latest flagship, along with the unique squeeze feature that definitely grows on you.
+Add to that top-of-the-line specifications, an impressive camera, solid battery life, dust and water resistance, and excellent audio experience, what you get with the U11 is a very compelling smartphone.

 That said, as is the case with any current generation smartphone or tablet, the latest HTC flagship is not without its issues.
-Which is why, we’ve rounded up some of the common problems that HTC U11 users have come across, and offer potential solutions on how to fix them!
+Which is why, we’ve rounded up some of the common problems that HTC U11 users have come across, with potential solutions to fix them!

 Problem #1 — Windows 10 not recognizing the phone

 Some users have found that when the phone is plugged into their PC, it doesn’t recognize the U11’s internal storage, making it impossible to transfer files to the phone.
 The HTC Sync Manager also fails to recognize the device.

 - Make sure that the USB drivers are updated on your PC, that the phone is updated, and that the cable isn’t at fault.
 HTC also has a detailed checklist available for when the HTC Sync Manager fails to recognize the phone, which you can find here.